Fundraising videos can be a powerful tool, when done right. Some tips…

 7. Does your main video end with a soft ask?
 You could edit versions with different calls to action at the end, and put them to different uses.

 8. When you look at the cost of a fundraising video, add up everything you get in return.
 It’s more than donations at your gala.
 You will also show the video at other gatherings over the year.
 You’ll share it when visiting major donors and other influential people.
 Also count the increased number of web visitors and see how they stay longer on your site when they watch the video … because you’ve engaged them.
 Add in all the other people reached by the video through social media, as well as through your email newsletters and other email campaigns using video.
 There are so many ways you can put your video to work.

 The bottom line

 You also need to consider the high cost of losing donors.
-But you can do something about it.
+But you can do something about that.
 Video raises awareness, nurtures donor relations and inspires people to take action.
 Video needs to play a major role in your marketing.
 I don’t think it’s extreme to say that without video your outreach is limited.